 Jane Austen Suite To Get Steventon Performance

-It has been confirmed that Philip’s popular Jane Austen Suite is to be performed at St Nicholas Church in Steventon, the village where Jane Austen was born.
-The author’s father was the rector there, before her eldest brother James Austen took over from him.
+Philip’s popular Jane Austen Suite is to be performed at St Nicholas Church in Steventon, the village where the author herself was born.
+Jane’s father was the rector there, before her eldest brother James Austen took over from him.

 The concert is to take place in the church on Saturday 10 June 2017 as part of the festivities marking the bicentenary of Jane’s death.